gaanon/recipes/dinner/pizza.md

 12. Now, you are ready to make some pizza.

-13. To take it out of the tray, use the red spatula with plenty of flour on it, don't use your fingers
+13. To take it out of the tray, use the red spatula or the large metal one with plenty of flour on it, don't use your fingers.
+Put some flour on the dough before taking it out

 # Notes